Alobondo/hydroCHISQR/README.md

 # Requirements
 Dependencies:
-  grDevices, ggplot2, reshape2, stats, ggpubr
+  grDevices, ggplot2, reshape2, stats, ggpubr, FAmle

 # Installation
 You can install the development version of **hydroCHISQR** from GitHub with this R command: